Skip to Main Content

 These are sample rates and should only be used for comparative purposes.

-Age: Rates were calculated by evaluating our base profile with age 18 (base: 40 years) applied.
-The 18-year-old driver on their own policy is a renter.
+Age: Rates were calculated by evaluating our base profile with the ages 18-22 (base: 40 years) applied.
+Driver aged 18-22 on own policy is a renter.
 Age is not a contributing rating factor in Hawaii and Massachusetts due to state regulations.

 Written by